• NewJerseyAlmanac.com: Gateway to New Jersey Information

 • Dock's Oyster House (Atlantic City; also owned by Dougherty family along with Knife & Fork Inn and Harry's Oyster Bar, #3 of 316 restaurants in Atlantic City 2022, Certificate of Excellence TripAdvisor.com, one of Top 50 Restaurants in NJ 2021 Zagat

-• Peter Shields Inn & Restaurant (Cape May; seafood, steaks, most dinner entrees range $35-45; 4.8 of 5 stars OpenTable.com, summer outdoor dining on front porch overlooking the ocean, and several fireplaces keep the restaurant feeling cozy throughout the winter. selection of wines from Cape May Winery & Vineyard in addition to being BYOB venue. )
+• Peter Shields Inn & Restaurant (Cape May; seafood, steaks, most dinner entrees range $35-45; 4.8 of 5 stars OpenTable.com, summer outdoor dining on front porch overlooking ocean, and several fireplaces throughout winter, selection of wines from Cape May Winery & Vineyard in addition to BYOB)

 -- South Jersey

-• Zeppoli (Collingswood; one of Top 20 Italian restaurants in US 2015, TimeOut.com, 30 Best NJ Restaurants 2021 New Jersey Monthly; one of Top 25 restaurants in Philly Suburbs "Yes, Joey Baldino's 32-seat Sicilian BYOB is still noisy, cramped, and predictable.
+• Zeppoli (Collingswood; one of Top 20 Italian restaurants in US, TimeOut.com, 40 Best NJ Restaurants 2024 New Jersey Monthly; one of Top 25 restaurants in Philly Suburbs "Yes, Joey Baldino's 32-seat Sicilian BYOB is still noisy, cramped, and predictable.
 But I've long gotten over the rustic room's boisterous tendencies and try to avoid the crowds with midweek reservations.
 And when I say 'predictable,' I mean in the very best way possible.
 As in reliably great, and even exciting, despite the fact his printed menu never changes.
 Few chefs these days manage to draw the kind of powerful flavors from traditional cooking that Baldino does nightly in his detail-driven tribute to classic Sicilian flavors" Philly.com, 10/19/2017)

 -- Spanish/Portuguese/Mexican/Latin American